daidodo/testa/README.md

 ```
 * Integrate with Vim

-If you're using *vim-go* and `:GoTest` command, you may find some messy codes in the diagnosis information.
+If you're using *vim-go* and `:GoTest` command, you may find some messy codes in the diagnosis window.
 The following instructions will help a lot:

 1. Install plugin ["daidodo/Improved-AnsiEsc"](https://github.com/daidodo/Improved-AnsiEsc)